 Whether the trees are at Marsh Wall or the Bethnal Green Chest Hospital site, protected or not they have to go in the eyes of Tower Hamlets.
 At no time have they determined the level of oxygen that trees give and have made no attempt to replace those removed.
 Therefore the borough’s oxygen levels will continue to decline.
 Tower Hamlets are ignoring the current climate emergency and instead follow its own agenda, which is at our cost.

 To show Tower Hamlets that the environment is worth saving, we raised a petition for those who believe the local environment must be taken seriously.
 Please add your support by signing this Petition.

-If you feel strongly about the loss of this ancient Mulberry Tree, sign this Petition and also email Mayor Biggs because it is clear that he does not care about the envioronment or the ecological impact the loss of this tree will create.
+If you feel strongly about the loss of trees, sign this Petition and also email Mayor Biggs because it is clear that he does not care about the envioronment or the ecological impact the loss of trees will create.

 A leading Sheffield councillor has admitted "We were wrong" when the Council misled residents about its strategy for felling thousands of street trees in the wake of a damning report by The Local Government and Social Care Ombudsman.
 There are now calls for the leader to quit.

 The report found that the Council did not, at times, act with openness and transparency when removing trees across Sheffield, and when dealing with people’s complaints about that work.

 The Council had misled the public, misrepresented expert advice, and acted with a lack of honesty.